‘Neurodevelopmental’ refers to a condition present from birth. Autism, dyslexia, dyspraxia and AD(H)D are examples of neurodevelopmental conditions.

-Neurodiversity is an umbrella term rather than a specific diagnosis, and the concept is a respectful way of thinking about our colleagues and communities.
-It is compatible with the civil rights pleas to be accorded dignity and acceptance such as the BLM and LQBTQ+ movements, and challenges the default assumption that those conditions or disorders need to be eradicated, prevented, treated or cured.
+The concept of neurodiversity is comparable with the civil rights pleas of the the BLM and LQBTQ+ movements to be accorded dignity and acceptance, and challenges the default assumption that neurodivergent conditions or disorders need to be eradicated, prevented, treated or cured.

-Neurotypical describes the ‘majority brain’ – i.e. a person who does not either have a diagnosis of a neurodivergent condition or self-declares as being neurodivergent.
+Neurotypical describes the ‘majority brain’ – i.e. a person who does not have a diagnosis of a neurodivergent condition or does not self-declare as being neurodivergent.

 Pathological demand avoidance (PDA)

 PDA is an autism spectrum condition that describes those whose main characteristic is to avoid everyday demands and expectations to an extreme extent.